KenPonta/CheatSheet/docs/user-guides/complete-workflow.md

 ## Overview

-This guide walks you through the entire process of creating a cheat sheet from your study materials, from initial file upload to final PDF generation.
+This guide walks you through the entire process of creating a compact study material from your source files, from initial file upload to final PDF generation.

 ## Workflow Steps